 - Occupational Health & Safety and Risk Assessments of venue/environment, equipment and workplace procedures;

-- Safe and appropriate practices in the use and maintenance of exercise and sports science equipment and devices;
+- Safe and appropriate practices in the use and maintenance of exercise and sport science equipment and devices;

 - Communication skills and conventions, including written, oral and nonverbal communication and team work;

-- Professional development and careers in Exercise and Sports Science;
+- Professional development and careers in Exercise & Sport Science;

 - Job application strategies